 4.Accommodation- Where to halt, where to go?

 Accommodation in Sri Lanka is never a problem, mainly because it is a country where there is not a massive population present currently.
 Hotels and hostels are available and can be given out for temporary occupancies.
-Most hill stations have got quaint little houses which rent out (for a longer period of stay) a part of the houses for travelers to halt and enjoy the country.
+Most hill stations have got quaint little houses that rent out (for a longer period of stay) a part of the houses for travelers to halt and enjoy the country.
 These are not priced hugely but at a nominal rate of 500-600 SLR.
 Then there are guest houses which are much like tiny hotels wherein they have great facilities around food, good connectivity with cab services and security.

 People are genuinely nice and always extending to help, sometimes to levels that get you suspicious.
 Hostels are available too, depending on the vacancies and charge modestly.
 However, you must take care to not expect more than a bed, an electric shower, and a mosquito net.
 In the lush green and clean environment of Sri Lanka, replete with freshness, a cozy room in a completely peaceful setting is a pure delight.
 The best part is that there are varieties of shelter houses that you can choose from, sometimes you also live with families and dine and share your living spaces.
 Exploration from a close angle becomes very easy in the comfort of a situation like this.

 Lanka travel tips wouldn’t be complete till you receive a perspective on food.
 Food is always available in dhabas and restaurants nearby.
 You might just have to walk out of your rooms and help yourself with whatever you want to eat.
 The cities are mostly safe, though it is always recommended that you don’t go out alone after 9.
 That is also because most eating places close down at 9 and you would love to not miss out on any awesome food that is out there waiting for you.
 Some bars close late but those are the expensive ones.
 Colombo has some of the best pubs.